John-pels/pcc-website/content/blog/hello-world copy/index.md

 > charcoal paste.
 The eggs may also be sold with the salted paste removed,
 > wrapped in plastic, and vacuum packed.
 From the salt curing process, the
 > salted duck eggs have a briny aroma, a gelatin-like egg white and a
 > firm-textured, round yolk that is bright orange-red in color.
+I am testing now!